teddybear082/crus-modloader/README.md

 https://github.com/GodotVR/godot-xr-tools (uses December 29, 2022 build)

+Special thanks to:

+Brock and MrGlock from the Crus Discord for extensive testing

+DX from the Crus Discord for so much help and ideas even though DX does not have a VR headset

+Trashski and Disc0 from the Crus discord for their modloader which literally made this mod happen and tons of advice

+Digital Nightmare and MalcolmnNixon from Godot XR discord for so much help and pointers with VR stuff and creating the XRTools that again literally made this mod happen.

 ---------------------------------------------------

 ## Controls

 Left (off hand)

-Trigger: Kick/jetpack Activate (toggle)/BioThruster - and select items on menu with pointer
+Trigger: Kick/jetpack Activate (toggle)/BioThruster/Throw held items- and select items on menu with pointer

 X: Not used

 Y: Toggle floating menu (pause menu) and stocks menu on right hand (touch stocks menu with left index finger to select options; use pointer to select options on floating menu or get close enough to hit it with your hand)

-Grip: Climb
+Grip: Climb, Use items / doors in proximity to hand

 Joystick: move